 His writing and poetry can be found in The Rumpus, The Root, Afropunk, Black Youth Project, The Grio, and elsewhere.
 He has work in the forthcoming anthology The Future is Black: Afropessimism, Fugitivity and Radical Hope in Education co-edited by Michael Dumas, Ashley Woodson and Carl Grant.
 A committed educator, he has facilitated workshops at New York City’s legendary Urban Word, the Queer Detainee Empowerment Project, Housing Works, and Rikers Island.
 A finalist for Poet’s House Emerging Poets Fellowship, he is currently at work on a one man play at Dixon Place, where he is artist-in residence.

 A great deal of Timothy’s work and activism is around HIV/AIDS and related issues.
 In 2015, he developed a writing workshop entitled “HIV & the State: Coalition Building beyond the Condom,” in which he debunks popular narratives surrounding HIV as it relates to black people.
 Timothy has taught this workshop at major institutions across the country.

-Currently Program Manager at New York Writers Coalition, Timothy lives in Brooklyn, NY.
+Currently Program Director at New York Writers Coalition, Timothy lives in Brooklyn, NY.

 Open and right-click to download